puentebravo/Adaptive-Portfolio/README.md

 # Adaptive-Portfolio

-A responsive, multi-page portfolio made using HTML, CSS, and Bootstrap's CSS library.
+A responsive, multi-page portfolio made using HTML, CSS, and Bootstrap's CSS/JS library.